sunnysideup/silverstripe-sort-test/README.md

 Test pagination
 =================

-This repository shows a critical bug in Silverstripe experienced on some Mysql installs.
+This repository shows a critical bug in Silverstripe experienced on some Mysql installs experienced by some users.

 Install